aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Insides.md

 public void RefreshInsides(bool inside, NPCControl caller)
 ```

 The `inside` parameter tells if we are entering an inside (true) or exiting one (false).
-The `caller` parameter is optional, but it tells the [DoorSameMap](../Entities/NPCControl/ObjectTypes/DoorSameMap.md) used if applicable.
+The `caller` parameter is optional, but it tells the [DoorSameMap](../Entities/NPCControl/ObjectTypes/DoorSameMap.md) being used if applicable.

 Here's what the method does: